Dashboard

 • Access to the clientKey and clientIV generated by the HydrogenPay API.

-• Use of a reliable cryptographic library, such as CryptoJS for JavaScript.
+• A reliable cryptographic library, such as CryptoJS for JavaScript.

-• Secure management of encryption keys and initialisation vectors (IVs).
+• A secure approach for managing your encryption keys and initialisation vectors (IVs).

 {